 2- Let him show he’s into you.

 The men who felt guilty when they didn’t pay for their date probably knew that they weren’t putting their best foot forward by showing real interest in their date.
 One gauge of a man’s real interest may be when he insists that he pay, even when she offers.
 That may be one of the reasons so many women offer, even when that is not their desired outcome.
-It also can easily backfire when he agrees just to please you.
+It also can easily backfire if he agrees just to please you.

 For those of you who are worried that if he pays, you’ll be ‘dessert,’ the 2017 study looks at this concern, too.
 Only 16% of men said they would expect sex in return for paying for a date.
 When you screen your dates properly before meeting them, you can probably avoid this 16%.
 Always meet him in a public place if you have even the slightest doubt.